-As businesses dive headfirst into their strategic initiatives for 2023, many are predicting that the economy will get worse before it gets better.
-With a full-blown recession looking increasingly likely at some point this year, large-scale corporations that once enjoyed seemingly unlimited resources-as well as companies that once pursued growth at any cost-no longer have the luxury of conducting business as usual.
+As businesses plan for the new year, many are considering how economic conditions will impact their strategic initiatives, resourcing, and more.
+In short, large-scale corporations that enjoyed seemingly unlimited resources in years past-as well as high-growth companies that once pursued expansion at any cost-no longer have the luxury of conducting business as usual.